Timendus/3d-viper-maze/README.md

 ## A big thanks to

-* **[@JohnEarnest](https://github.com/JohnEarnest)** for quick answers to Octo related questions and fixing a bug with `:org` 🐜
+* **[@JohnEarnest](https://github.com/JohnEarnest)** for quick answers to Octo related questions and fixing a `:org` bug in Octo 🐜
 * **[@mirandavdende](https://github.com/mirandavdende)** for helping with level
   design and listening to me whining 😉
 * **[@srekke](https://github.com/srekke)** for helping with musical inspiration